 Nourishment

-The WELL Concept of Nourishment requires the availability of fruits and vegetables, and nutritional transparency.
+The WELL Concept of Nourishment requires the availability of fruits and vegetables and nutritional transparency.
 It encourages the creation of food environments, where the healthiest choice is the easiest choice.
-It also promotes sustainable food source and kindness to planet earth.
+It also promotes sustainable food sources and kindness to planet Earth.

 Interactive Teppanyaki Grill

-Trico LivingWell supports healthy and sustainable eating patterns by increasing access to fruits and vegetables with menu items and counter display, limiting the availability of highly processed foods, and designing environments that promote individuals toward healthier choices.
-Our commercial kitchen is equipped with comprehensive cooking tools with the objective to bring about elevated, diverse, and different cultural healthy dining options to our residents.
+Trico LivingWell supports healthy and sustainable eating patterns by increasing access to fruits and vegetables with menu items and counter displays, limiting the availability of highly processed foods, and designing environments that promote individuals toward healthier choices.
+Our commercial kitchen is equipped with comprehensive cooking tools with the objective of bringing about elevated, diverse, and culturally healthy dining options to our residents.

-Residents have the options to choose when they’d like to take their meals within our open dining hours from 7:00am to 7:00pm.
+Residents have the option to choose when they’d like to take their meals within our open dining hours from 7:00 am to 7:00 pm.
 Several dining amenities are available including the main dining room, patio dining, private dining room, the bistro, and our chef’s demonstration dining counter.
 Tray service can be provided at a fee upon request.
-Bistro offers pub food menu, a grab and go menu, and a drink and beverage menu.
+Bistro offers a pub food menu, a grab-and-go menu, and a drink and beverage menu.

 Moving into an older adult residence is an exciting time, with opportunities for friendship, social connection, and fun activities right around the corner.
 However, it can also be stressful and nerve-wracking.
-You may feel overwhelmed by all the options and changes, or even confused by the terminology.
-If you or a loved one is anxious about moving into an older adult residence, remember that it is perfectly normal to be nervous about entering this new stage of life, and that there are many benefits to making the move.
+You may feel overwhelmed by all the options and changes or even confused by the terminology.
+If you or a loved one is anxious about moving into an older adult residence, remember that it is perfectly normal to be nervous about entering this new stage of life and that there are many Benefits of Living to make the move.

 1) Community & Support